Linkumori/Linkumori-Addon/docs/filter-syntax.md

 - the custom rules editor, including *Import*.

 A rule file is **JSON**: one object with a `providers` object, plus an optional `metadata` object.
 No other format is read.
-YAML, the ClearURLs new rule format (`version: 2`) and ClearURLs compiled lists are rejected, and nothing converts them.
-To move rules over from those formats, rewrite them by hand as shown in [§11](#11-syntax-that-is-not-accepted).

 ```json
 {